Signed in as:

 filler@godaddy.com

-Every day in Houston, Texas, 1 out of 4 preschool-aged children may not know where their next meal is coming from.
-Harris County has the 2nd highest child food insecurity rate in the nation, meaning our children have limited or unreliable access to sufficient, affordable, nutritious food.
-We must ensure we donate packaged fruit cups, juice boxes, allergy-friendly bread, fruit snacks, apple sauce, raisins, allergy-friendly soups that contain beans and/or meat, canned meat, canned tuna, and other gluten-free and allergy-friendly items to food banks.
+In Harris County, 1 in 4 preschool-aged children may not know where their next meal is coming from.
+Harris County has one of the highest child food insecurity rates in the nation, meaning many children have limited access to safe, affordable, nutritious food.

 Places we give to in Houston!